Thinking about your options

 Before you make a decision, it is vital that you get accurate information about these practical matters.
 This is especially important if you are receiving government funds towards the cost of your education: you need to try and protect your entitlement to Student Finance for any future undergraduate course if you can.
 A Welfare Adviser in the Advice and Counselling Service can advise you about these practical matters.

-It's possible that transferring to a new course, withdrawing from your course or interrupting your studies this academic year 2020/21 could affect your future entitlement to receive student funding and also to pay the home rate of tuition fee from September 2021 onwards.
-We are waiting for the UK Government to announce the rules and provide guidance for the 2021/22 academic year following the end of the Brexit transition period.
+We are waiting for the UK Government to announce the rules and provide guidance on fees and funding for the 2021/22 academic year following the end of the Brexit transition period.
 We will update our EU/EEA information as soon as further information becomes available.

 Taking extra time to complete your course or moving to a different course can affect your entitlement to government funds, such as Student Finance.
 This advice guide helps you to understand the funding implications of making changes to your course or to the time that you take to complete it.